Print

 • Tzatziki Sauce (homemade or store-bought)

-• Whipped Feta (you can use this instead of tzatziki if you want)
+• Whipped Feta (you can use this instead of tzatziki, if you want)

-• fresh mint or parsley, chopped
+• fresh mint or fresh parsley, chopped

 • extra crumbled feta cheese